 The four youtube videos that follow condense the game down to about half an hour, with commentary provided by HDstarcraft.
 You can probably skip the third video without missing much, but definitely watch the final few minutes.
 The word epic was invented for events such as these.

-With that particular flaw out of the way I must say that I haven’t felt like this about a film (not even the best one I’ve seen this year) since the first time I saw The Fellowship of the Ring and, prior to that, Spielberg’s first Jurassic Park.
-Only a few films can truly sweep me into what I was watching and just hold on and enjoy the ride.
-It didn’t matter that what I was watching wasn’t the second coming of Rashomon or this generation’s Citizen Kane.
-What I watched I fully bought into.
-The new world of Pandora as imagined by Cameron and brought to life by the magicians at WETA Digital and ILM.
-There was a sense of dedication in what I was witnessing.
-The detail, clarity and realness of someone’s imagination come to life made me hopeful that some of the boundaries people said would never be crossed creatively will finally have people stepping over them.
+With that flaw acknowledged, I haven’t felt this way about a film—nor even the best I’ve seen this year—since the first time I watched The Fellowship of the Ring or, before that, Spielberg’s Jurassic Park.
+Only a few films truly sweep me into their world and hold me there.
+It didn’t matter that Avatar wasn’t the second coming of Rashomon or this generation’s Citizen Kane.
+What I watched, I fully bought into.
+The world of Pandora, imagined by Cameron and brought to life by WETA Digital and ILM, felt real.
+The detail, clarity, and dedication in its creation gave me hope that creative boundaries once thought uncrossable are now being stepped over.